ClusterWS/cWS/README.md

     // to manualy send ping to the client socket.ping()

-    // to manualy send pong to the client socket.pong()
 });

 // Start auto ping (second parameter is type of ping `false` is low level)
 // use `false` most of the time except if you want to track ping pong on the client side
 // which does not have onping & onpong methods (like browser webscoket)
 // check Handle AutoLevelPing In Browser Example part below
-// third parameter is terminateOnMiss:
-// changes default behaviour if true (no pong recieved it will terminate connection)
-// default is false
-server.startAutoPing(20000, false, true)
+// event if you use app level ping server onPong will be called server.startAutoPing(20000, false)

 // broadcast to all connected clients
 // message: string | binary (node buffer)